 Put boundaries in place around shopping

 Shopping is unavoidable for a majority of people, myself included.
-But you CAN put boundaries in place to help with your addiction.
+But you CAN put boundaries in place for your finances to help with your addiction.
 Utilize curbside pickup and purchase only items that are needed.
 Ask your spouse or friend to stop by the store on their way over.
 Order your prescriptions at an actual pharmacy instead of a box store.
 Get pet supplies at the vet's office.

 I have a friend who only allots so much money into a spending account, and once it's gone, it's gone.
 The rest of her funds are deposited into an account at a credit union that she can only access in person.
 We have an entire list of proven strategies to help you put shopping boundaries in place here at Clever Girl Finance.